corezoid/documentation/en/quick-start/README.md

 5. **“+”** - add a new node for the task to go to if the condition is satisfied.

-Now lets add a condition to our process: if the temperature in London is greater than +20 degrees Celsius, we will redirect the task to the final node called **“Warm”**, if the temperature is between +5 and +20 degrees - to the node **“Normal”**, and if the temperature is less than 5 degrees - to the node **Cold”**.
+Now let’s add a condition to our process: if the temperature in London is greater than +20 degrees Celsius, we will redirect the task to the final node called **“Warm”**, if the temperature is between +5 and +20 degrees - to the node **“Normal”**, and if the temperature is less than 5 degrees - to the node **Cold”**.

 Let’s recall that API gives us response as a JSON object: